AhmedAlaa4611/laravel-artisan-commands/README.md

 ## WSL1 vs WSL2
 - WSL1: Uses a compatibility layer to translate Linux system calls into Windows system calls.
 This layer enables Linux binaries to run on Windows without requiring a Linux kernel.
 - WSL2: Runs a real Linux kernel inside a lightweight virtual machine (VM).
 This is closer to how a native Linux environment operates.

+## Index vs Artisan Files
+- index.php:
+    - Located in the public directory.
+    - Handles HTTP requests for web traffic.
+    - Outputs responses like HTML/JSON to users via the browser.
+    - Triggered when accessing the app through a web server (e.g., Apache/Nginx).
+- artisan
+    - Located in the root directory.
+    - Handles CLI commands for tasks like migrations, scaffolding, and queue management.
+    - Outputs text to the terminal.
+    - Triggered when running commands in the terminal (php artisan).

 ## Vite Development Process
 - Blade Changes: